DoubleXEric/awesome-everything/README.md

 ## <a name="mathematics-for-programming"></a> Mathematics for Programming ➗

-- Boolean algebra and logic
+- Boolean algebra and logic: [English](https://www.geeksforgeeks.org/boolean-algebra/), [German](https://studyflix.de/informatik/boolesche-algebra-977)
 - Calculus for functions of a single variable
 - Combinatorics and permutations
 - Complex numbers